On Taking Biometric Photographs and Using ID Photos Pro Software in the Light of the GDPR

-Secured Cloud Storage provides secured, coded transfer of photographs to a server localized in the European Union.
+Secure Cloud Storage provides secure, coded transfer of photographs to a server localized in the European Union.
 Customers have access to their photographs thanks to special Code valid for a certain number of days, and they decide to remove the photographs from the server themselves.

 It is a very good solution in the light of the GDPR provisions.
 First of all, it allows to avoid the transfer of personal data via e-mail which by principle increases the risk of leakage.
 This is particularly because free/public domains apply lower levels of security than private ones.
 It may also be dangerous to transfer data to carriers provided by customers — this may entail the risk of infecting the photographers’ hardware with viruses and malware “brought” by the customer.

-At the same time, according to provided information, data shared in the Secured Cloud Storage service are stored in secured servers in the territory of the European Union, what guarantees their safety.
+At the same time, according to provided information, data shared in the Secure Cloud Storage service are stored in secured servers in the territory of the European Union, what guarantees their safety.

 Additionally, when using this solution, the Photographer is not responsible for personal data — they are transferred to another Administrator, that is, PIXEL-TECH which is now responsible for data security before the customer.

 13. SENDING PHOTOGRAPHS BY E-MAIL